Best Air Purifiers for Pet Dander in the Nursery (2026)

 - Running costs.
 Filters are the subscription nobody calls a subscription.

 - Value.
-Street price against what it actually delivers.
+Street price against what owners say it actually delivers.

 Levoit Core 300S: the nursery specialist

-The 300S earns the crib-side spot on one number: its sleep mode runs around 22 decibels — functionally silent, quieter than the baby monitor’s idle hiss.
+The 300S earns the crib-side spot on its quiet: Levoit rates the sleep mode at around 22 decibels, and while independent measurements run higher, owners consistently describe it as near-silent — quiet enough to fade into the baby monitor’s idle hiss.
 That matters because the realistic failure mode of nursery purifiers isn’t weak filtration, it’s parents shutting off a droning machine.
-This one you forget is on.
+Owners say this one fades into the background.

-Filtration is true HEPA — 99.97% of particles down to 0.3 microns, which covers dander comfortably — in a footprint sized for bedrooms.
+Filtration is true HEPA — by the EPA’s definition, at least 99.97% of particles down to 0.3 microns, which covers dander comfortably — in a footprint sized for bedrooms.
 The app control earns its keep in a nursery specifically: fan-speed changes and schedules happen from the hallway, not from a creaky floorboard two feet from the crib.
-A pet-allergy filter variant exists for heavier fur households; either way, budget the $15–30 filter swap every six to eight months, because a saturated filter is just a fan with a past.
+A pet-allergy filter variant exists for heavier fur households; either way, per the spec sheet budget the $15–30 filter swap every six to eight months, because a saturated filter is just a fan with a past.

 Its honest limit is reach.
-This is a one-room machine.
+Owners are clear this is a one-room machine.
 Which brings us to the dog’s side of the house.

 Winix 5500-2: the fur-room workhorse